Marathon Training Diet: What To Eat While Training For A Marathon

 Examples include half a banana, a few dates or dried apricots, or a few bites of oatmeal or toast.

-In contrast, before long runs and your marathon itself, fueling properly is paramount.
-Most runners should strive to get 100g of carbohydrate in the pre-race breakfast, and then aim to consume 30-60 grams of carbohydrates per hour during the race.
+Most runners should strive to get 100g of carbohydrates in their pre-race breakfast and then aim to consume 30-60 grams of carbohydrates per hour during the race with energy gels, sports drinks, chews, etc.

 Marathon Training Diet